Tax forms every business needs for hiring contractors

 Form 1099 has several variants beyond the four discussed in the section above.
 The table below lists each, including why they typically do not apply for hiring contractors.

 A separate 1099 will need to be filed for each individual contract signed with a client.
-That means that itโs entirely possible to fill out multiple 1099s, even with the same client, for separate jobs worked.
-It gets more complicated, however, when we look at instances where two 1099s apply for a single payment:
+That means that it’s entirely possible to fill out multiple 1099s, even with the same client, for separate jobs worked.
+It gets more complicated.

 This aspect of 1099s gets confusing; a helpful way to think of it is with two filters:

-The confusion around 1099 management is one of the primary reasons businesses consider working with contractor management tools; these platforms provide business owners with the tools they need to easily and efficiently classify independent contractors appropriately to avoid misclassification and get operations moving.
+The confusion around 1099 management is one of the primary reasons businesses consider working with contractor management tools like Payoneer Workforce Management; these platforms provide business owners with the tools they need to easily and efficiently classify independent contractors appropriately to minimize misclassification risks and get operations moving.

-What if Iโm not sure if the worker is actually a contractor?
+4) What if I’m not sure if the worker is actually a contractor?

 If you are still unsure, however, you can also file a Form SS-8 to request an IRS determination of worker status.